Bertrand/handlebars-objc/doc/WritingHelpers.md

 [HBHandlebars registerHelperBlock:formattedDateHelper forName:@"formatted_date"];
 ```

-No let's use our new helper
+Now let's use our new helper

 ```objc
 // render a template using the helper